 Infected peripheral devices are those which act with malicious intent but are recognized by both the human eye and the host PC as a genuine device.
 Thereby not raising any suspicions about its true intent.
 As such, these hacked devices are able to carry out their attacks whilst going undetected.

 To the human eye, the device looks like a regular USB and, to the host PC, it is recognized as a fully functional HID keyboard.
 Rogue devices, such as the RubberDucky, can use keyboard emulation to execute a covert channel communication stack.
 By creating an out-of-band connection using the device’s wireless interface, an air-gap can be bypassed.
 Spoofed peripherals require minimal current consumption, which can be supplied by the host PC.
-Allowing perpetrators to perform Network Packet sniffing and to exfiltrate information out-of-band remotely due to the integrated WiFi functionality.
+Allowing hackers to perform network packet sniffing and to exfiltrate information out-of-band remotely due to the integrated WiFi functionality.
 The information that could have been obtained in this case could be extremely sensitive.
 Since this is the resort belonging to the President of the United States and a place he was visiting at the time of the attempted hardware attack.